FIRST QUARTER 2021

 CFA is a registered trademark of the CFA Institute.

-Towpath Funds are distributed by Ultimus Funds Distributors, LLC.
+Towpath Funds are distributed by Ultimus Funds Distributors, LLC (Member FINRA).
 Ultimus Fund Distributors, LLC and Towpath Funds are separate and unaffiliated.